When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Bottom Line

-The Oura Ring is a genuinely impressive device in terms of sleep and activity tracking.
+Oura Ring is a genuinely impressive device in terms of sleep and activity tracking.
 A wealth of data points, bonus resources to optimize your daily routine, and a user-friendly app set this device apart from a lot of other trackers on the market today.
-The upfront cost may be prohibitive to some, but a $5.99 monthly subscription fee is more palatable.
+The upfront cost may be prohibitive to some, but the monthly subscription fee is $5.99, which is relatively low.

 Still have questions?